 “Perhaps the single biggest benefit of all is the instant way we now get the overview of all the projects summarised together at any one time, showing values and work in progress.”

 “It’s all joined up now.
 It was fragmented before, and it took a long time to gather and compare and process that information.
 It’s all in one place now, in front of you.”

 Alexandros Iakovidis, Managing Director of economics consultancy Europe Economics, said:

 “It’s...how we manage our consultancy.
 Many skill sets, complex strands of data, projects, clients, time, deadlines – all are pulled together into one system where everything is controlled in real time.”

 Every business will have particular additional benefits from an all-linked-together system.
-Tim Knowles, Finance & Commercial Director of environmental planning consultancy EDP has multiple offices to contend with.
+A Finance Director of a consultancy with multiple offices to contend with told us:

 “We have three offices and they are all linked together in the one system.
 We manage the projects from here, accessing all the remote resources that the offices create.
 Everything is pulled into one.”